sethcottle/sidebrief/README.md

 Sidebrief for Kagi Summarizer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please see the [GNU General Public License](https://www.gnu.org/licenses/quick-guide-gplv3.html) for more details.

 Inspired by the official [Kagi Summarizer Extension for Chrome](https://github.com/kagisearch/chrome_extension_summarizer).
+Love Kagi?
+Check out [OpenKagi](https://openkagi.com) to share and discover community-made Lenses and Themes.

 ---